spitbol/pal/README.md

 ## Back to the Past with Rob Pike

-My success using Go as an assembler brought to mind another encounter, by a now prominent Gopher, with an actual assembler that didn't go so well.
+The success using Go as an assembler brought to mind another encounter, by a now prominent Gopher, with an actual assembler that didn't go so well.

 Here's the story, from those long ago days when most programmers actually knew assembly language.